Nyayic/30-days-of-php-beginner-projects/README.md

     - drew a simple flow chart
 13. Day 13: a simple blog in php (part 6)
     - user journey and story mapping
+14. Day 14: a simple blog in php (part 6)
+    - created a post form